MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 Contoso works with a supplier who builds radiators for Contoso's cars.
 Often, they need to optimize the reliability of the radiators using data from all of Contoso's cars.
 An analyst at Contoso uses Power BI to share a radiator reliability report with an Engineer at the supplier.
 The Engineer receives an email with a link to view the report.

 As described above, this ad-hoc sharing is performed by business users on an as needed basis.
 The link sent by Power BI to the external user is an Azure AD B2B invite link.
-When the external user opens the link, they are asked to join Contoso's Azure AD organization as a Guest user.
+When the external user opens the link, they're asked to join Contoso's Azure AD organization as a Guest user.
 After the invite is accepted, the link opens the specific report or dashboard.
 The Azure Active Directory admin delegates permission to invite external users to the organization and chooses what those users can do once they accept the invite as described in the Governance section of this document.
 The Contoso analyst can invite the Guest user only because the Azure AD administrator allowed that action and the Power BI administrator allowed users to invite guests to view content in Power BI's tenant settings.

 ![Invite guests to Power BI using AAD](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_01.png)

 1. The process starts with a Contoso internal user sharing a dashboard or a report with an external user.
-If the external user is not already a guest in Contoso's Azure AD, they are invited.
-An email is sent to their email address that includes an invite to Contoso's Azure AD
+If the external user isn't already a guest in Contoso's Azure AD, they're invited.
+An email is sent to their email address that includes an invite to Contoso's Azure AD.
 2. The recipient accepts the invite to Contoso's Azure AD and is added as a Guest user in Contoso's Azure AD.
 3. The recipient is then redirected to the Power BI dashboard, report, or app.

 The process is considered ad-hoc since business users in Contoso perform the invite action as needed for their business purposes.
 Each item shared is a single link the external user can access to view the content.

-Once the external user has been invited to access Contoso resources, a shadow account may be created for them in Contoso Azure AD and they do not need to be invited again.
+Once the external user has been invited to access Contoso resources, a shadow account may be created for them in Contoso Azure AD, and they don't need to be invited again.
 The first time they try to access a Contoso resource like a Power BI dashboard, they go through a consent process, which redeems the invitation.
-If they do not complete the consent, they cannot access any of Contoso's content.
+If they don't complete the consent, they can't access any of Contoso's content.
 If they have trouble redeeming their invitation via the original link provided, an Azure AD administrator can resent a specific invitation link for them to redeem.

 ### Planned per item sharing